 Dog is Unable to Concentrate Urine

-If your dog is unable to concentrate urine, this refers to the urine specific gravity in a dog.
-Dogs that have concentrated urine mean that they are hyperthenuria.
-This means that there are signs of a chemical imbalance often pointing to kidney issues.
-These are some signs if your dog is unable to concentrate their urine:
+Dogs that have unusually high specific gravity have hypersthenuria.
+This means signs of a chemical imbalance, often pointing to kidney issues.
+These are some signs if your dog is unable to concentrate its urine:

 - Excessive urination

 - Liquid diarrhea